neticdk-k8s/ic/README.md

 make install
 ```

-The executable will be in `$GOPATH/bin` Add it to your `PATH` if you haven't
+The executable will be installed in `$GOPATH/bin` Add it to your `PATH` if you
-already.
+haven't already.

 </details>